Australian Prime Property Fund Industrial

 The Fund has had a Responsible Property Investment strategy in place since 2010.

-In 2018, APPF Industrial achieved a rank of second out of seven funds for the Industrial unlisted sector in Australia and New Zealand.
+In 2019, APPF Industrial achieved a rank of first out of six funds for the Industrial unlisted sector in Australia and New Zealand.